Rising from the Slump

 It feels surreal that I've successfully established this blog to express my love for books and anything that comes with it.
 Never had I imagined that sharing my thoughts to strangers in the wide web would be possible, as I do not like being pried on.
 The decision to start blogging and reviewing books came as a surprise to me as they were never in my list of hobbies --- that was until the pandemic happened.

 The cycle went on until I was losing my appetite for my favorite hobby.
 It felt discouraging to visit bookstores and see how I wasn't familiar with the best-selling books sitting on the center table when I used to be knowledgeable of them.
-I tried to force myself into reading because I didn't want to lose one of the biggest influences that shaped me as a person, but for some reason, I just couldn't get past the first chapters of the books I've read before dozing off.
+I tried to force myself into reading because I didn't want to lose one of the biggest influences that shaped me as a person, but for some reason, I just couldn't get past the first chapters of the books I'd read before dozing off.
 I thought I was probably reading the wrong books, so I tried and explored varying genres to keep me back on track, yet still, I couldn't escape the slump.

 So I gave reading another shot.
-I browsed through Goodreads and looked for possible books that would interest me, made a reading list out of it, and decided to start on a book that would tap on nostalgia, hoping that it triggers my past habit of reading; this was none other than one of 2020's best-selling and controversial books, The Ballad of Songbirds and Snakes, prequel to The Hunger Games.
+I browsed through Goodreads and looked for possible books that would interest me, made a reading list out of it, and decided to start on a book that would tap on nostalgia, hoping that it triggers my past habit of reading; this was none other than one of 2020's best-selling books, The Ballad of Songbirds and Snakes, prequel to The Hunger Games.

 In the hopes of wanting to find myself back on track, Suzanne Collins and her words did not fail to pull on rusty strings that once tugged on a phantom part that considered herself as a bookworm.
 Though it felt like taking baby steps, I slowly found myself lost in words and immersed in a universe built from imagination.
 Even when books are not far from cinema, the euphoric feeling of experiencing an imaginative adventure directed and controlled only by words still remains different.